thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - 18/09/24
   - fixed line break in changelog list above (markdown can be annoying sometimes)
   - added 2D Parametric Collision Detection and 2D Rigid Body Collision Response by Robert Fotino

+- 14/10/24
+  - added Zig's compiler internals by Mitchell Hashimoto, and the Zig language's page itself
+  - extend Dearrow notice
+  - added "A New Kind Of Love" by Frou Frou and "moment" by Vierre Cloud
+  - fixed description for "Writing a compiler in Ruby, bottom up" (I didn't know it was self-hosted until like 10 chapters in)
+  - ***absolute website redesign*** (jk, it's the links) ((which is the main part of the page so uhhh))